 During Ramadan a visit to Mohammad Ali Road is a must.
 This network of streets becomes a huge open air dining area and people from all over the city flock here to feast even if they aren’t fasting.
 A friend and I went on a walk one Saturday evening to take in the sights and soak in the festive spirit of the area with Breakfree Journeys, an organization that conducts walks in Mumbai.
 Read about our experience here.

-Here are some organizations that conduct walks in Mumbai:
+Here are some other organizations that conduct walks in Mumbai:-

 So go ahead get walking!
 Don’t forget to tell me how your experience was!